Brand Guidelines

 Sample Copy

-For the Child
+For the Youth

-For the parent
+For the NGO

 03 Logo